devtron-labs/devtron/docs/user-guide/creating-application/deployment-template.md

 ### Readiness Probe

 If this check fails, kubernetes stops sending traffic to the application.
-This should return error code in case of errors which can be recovered from if traffic is stopped
+This should return error code in case of errors which can be recovered from if traffic is stopped.

 ```yaml
 ReadinessProbe: